MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-how-record-reimburse-employee-expenses.md

 ## <a name="to-reconcile-reimbursements-with-employee-ledger-entries"></a>To reconcile reimbursements with employee ledger entries

-You apply employee payments to their related open employee ledger entries in the same way as you do for supplier payments, for example on the **Payment Reconciliation Journal** page, based on the related bank statement entries.
+You apply employee payments to their related open employee ledger entries in the same way as you do for vendor payments, for example on the **Payment Reconciliation Journal** page, based on the related bank statement entries.
 For more information, see [Applying Payments Automatically and Reconciling Bank Accounts](receivables-apply-payments-auto-reconcile-bank-accounts.md).
 Alternatively, you can apply manually on the **Employee Ledger Entries** page.
-For more information, see the related [Reconcile Supplier Payments with the Payment Journal or from Supplier Ledger Entries](payables-how-apply-purchase-transactions-manually.md).
+For more information, see the related [Reconcile Vendor Payments with the Payment Journal or from Vendor Ledger Entries](payables-how-apply-purchase-transactions-manually.md).

 ## <a name="see-also"></a>See Also